otterize/docs/docs/_common/cluster-setup.md

-Below are instructions for setting up a cluster with network policies.
+Below are instructions for setting up a Kubernetes cluster with network policies.
 If you don't have a cluster already, we recommend starting out with a Minikube cluster.

 <Tabs groupId="cni">
 <TabItem value="minikube" label="Minikube">

-    Start your Minikube cluster. <a href="https://minikube.sigs.k8s.io/docs/start/">Don't have the Minikube CLI?
-Read the installation instructions</a>
+If you don't have the Minikube CLI, first [install it](https://minikube.sigs.k8s.io/docs/start/).

+Then start your Minikube cluster:

 ```bash
 minikube start --network-plugin=cni
 ```

-Install Calico:
+Install Calico, in order to enforce network policies:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.24.1/manifests/calico.yaml
 ```